twyunting/Motion-Magnification/README.md

 |:--------------------:|
 | [![Bill](http://img.youtube.com/vi/WMnWmumxyLs/0.jpg)](http://www.youtube.com/watch?v=WMnWmumxyLs "Bill")|

 I was able to magnify the video called Bill by 10x and 30x.
-ABecause the running time of this video is not too long, the code can be worked on smoothly.
+Because the running time of this video is not too long, the code can be worked on smoothly.
 I attempted to use HD video even or 4K video for motion magnification, but running these code above consumes a lot of RAM, which takes a long time and causes the code to fail.
 As a result, I only focus on low-quality videos as a remedy.

 ### Conclusion